gizmo-platform/gizmo-platform.github.io/src/startup/ds.md

 ![Extraction Complete](/img/ds/extract_complete.png)

-Eject the disk and install it into the labeled slot on the case labeled "TF Card".
+Eject the disk.
+Wait for either Windows to remove the drive and say it is safe to disconnect, or 30 seconds after clicking eject.
+Install the card into the labeled slot on the case labeled "TF Card".
 The card should be installed with the metal contacts facing the bottom of the case, and take care to insert the card into the reader.
 Its easy to miss the reader and just push the card into the case if you're not careful.

 > [!NOTE]
 >